 NCCCO strictly adheres to a policy of confidentiality and does not disclose names of applicants with disabilities or information concerning the application or accompanying documentation.
 Examinations administered with accommodations are not identified to third-party score recipients and are scored no differently than examinations of other applicants.

 Arrangements for persons with disabilities will be provided upon approval.
 All requests for accommodations must be submitted by the applicant.
-In order to apply for accommodations please download the NCCCO Application for Test Accommodations and the NCCCO Guidelines for Documenting a Request for Test Accommodations.
+In order to apply for accommodations please download the NCCCO Accommodation Request Form and the NCCCO Guidelines for Documenting a Request for Test Accommodations.

 If you have any questions or need clarification please contact NCCCO at (703) 560-2391.